drostlab/GeneRegulatorySystems.jl/README.md

 [![Documentation](https://img.shields.io/badge/docs-stable-blue.svg)][docs]

-A package to construct models of single-cell gene regulatory dyamics and orchestrate their simulation.
+A package to construct models of single-cell gene regulatory dynamics and orchestrate their simulation.

 ## Overview